web-platform-tests/rfcs/rfcs/interop_2022.md

 ## Summary

-Identify focus areas and a list of tests for Interop 2022, a public effort and benchmark around which browser vendors can collaborate to improve browser compatibility in areas believed to be important to web developers.
+Interop 2022 is a public effort and benchmark around which browser vendors can collaborate to improve interoperability in areas believed to be important to web developers.
+10 new focus areas have been selected, and 5 have been carried forward from Interop 2021.

-Proposed focus areas are tracked in the dedicated [Interop 2022 repo](https://github.com/web-platform-tests/interop-2022).
+For each area, a set of tests have been identified, and progress is tracked with scores for each area as well as for the overall effort.
+There will be a dashboard for this at https://wpt.fyi/interop-2022.

+See the [Interop 2022 repo](https://github.com/web-platform-tests/interop-2022) for all of the proposals and discussions that led to the current set of areas.

 ## Details